jupiterpluvius/arnobius-adversusnationes/Reading list for introduction.md

 Had many martyrdom stories, like proconsul treating nicely but Christians would not worship the emperor pg 388 Septimius Severus made Christianity illegal pg 388 Persecuted during the 250s by Decius during time of trouble to ensure pax deorum.
 Many Christians were exiled or killed pg 389
-"In 256 Valerian issued an edict requiring higher-ranking clergy to sacriﬁce on behalf of the emperor, proscribing Christian assemblies, conﬁscating property and forbidding Christians to have their own cemeteries" pg 390
-Cyprian was executed in 258 for his status pg 390 many martyrs and confessors were held in high esteem leading up to Diocletian pg 391 Christians rationalized their fidelity with Apologetic works- wrote absurdity of traditional cults pg 392
+Valerian enacted many practices that hurt Christians, like not allowing Christians  pg 390 Cyprian was executed in 258 for his status pg 390 many martyrs and confessors were held in high esteem leading up to Diocletian pg 391 Christians rationalized their fidelity with Apologetic works- wrote absurdity of traditional cults pg 392